-Working along with the President is a team of highly experienced, motivated and professional administrators who are committed to taking COSTAATT to higher levels of quality, service standards and global recognition.
+Our Executive Leadership Team of highly experienced, motivated and professional administrators are committed to taking COSTAATT to higher levels of quality, service standards and global recognition.

 Dr. Gillian Paul

-Dr. Paul is a Fulbright scholar who holds a doctorate in Higher Education Administration and a Master’s degree in Education from Columbia University, New York, an M.A. in French from the University of South Carolina, and a B.Sc. in French and Spanish from Georgetown University, Washington D. C., U.S.A.
+Dr. Paul is a Fulbright scholar who holds a doctorate in Higher Education Administration and a Master’s degree in Education from Teachers College Columbia University, New York; an M.A. in French from the University of South Carolina; and a B.Sc. in French and Spanish from Georgetown University, Washington D. C., U.S.A, which she attended on the basis of having won a national scholarship in 1982.

 Ms. June Alexis-Matthew